mmondics/openshift-intro/README.md

 # openshift-intro

-In this tutorial, you will walk through an intoduction to OpenShift Container Platform (OCP) from both the web console and the OpenShift command line interface, `oc`.
-This tutorial is based on the [Getting Started](https://docs.openshift.com/container-platform/4.12/getting_started/openshift-web-console.html) portion of the OpenShift Container Platform documentation, but modified to run on various platform architectures (including IBM zSystems, IBM Power, and x86) as well as adding more explanations for the concepts it contains.
+In this tutorial, you will walk through an introduction to OpenShift Container Platform (OCP) from both the web console and the OpenShift command line interface, `oc`.
+This tutorial is based on the [Getting Started](https://docs.openshift.com/container-platform/4.12/getting_started/openshift-web-console.html) portion of the OpenShift Container Platform documentation, but modified to run on various platform architectures (including IBM zSystems, IBM Power, and x86) as well as adding more explanations for the concepts it covers.

 ## Pre-Requisites
 1. Access to an OpenShift cluster